Header Banner

-How To: Perform an in vitro transcription experiment
+How to Perform an in vitro transcription experiment

 The Department of Biological Sciences at the University of Alberta brings you this flash animated video tutorial specifically relevant to your student laboratory courses, specifically microbiology.
 If you're a student at any school of biology, this information will be helpful for learning how to perform in vitro transcription.